ausminternet/dotfiles/README.md

 ## Postinstall

-Default-Shell needs to be set to zsh.
+- Default-Shell needs to be set to zsh.
+- user and mail need to be added to the gitconfig.

 ## Terminal.app Theme
 Got to `Settings > Profile > Import`, select `Snazzy.terminal` and select as default.